 The above is just a few ideas and steps to get you started on working towards your goal of starting a home business.
 Choose one step and take action towards it in the next 1-5 days.

 With each of your work-life balance goals define the big goal and break it down into steps.
 Some things in your life will be on maintenance as you have habits that keep this area in balance.
-Other areas of life will need action to work towards a goal and the developing of skills to bring that area of life into balance.
+Other areas of life will need action to work towards a goal and the development of skills to bring that area of life into balance.
 With all goals to maintain momentum, you need to keep moving to keep the balance.

 Here are 5 steps to help you progress forward with your goals for a balanced life.